No-Code

 ERP applications are often modular, built to handle both large corporations and growing companies.
 Businesses can pick features relevant to their needs and expand functionality as needed.
 Every ERP solution is not identical, but the goal remains unified: simplifying operations to save time, cut costs, and boost productivity.

-How ERP Platforms Work
+How ERP Systems Work

 Types of Enterprise Resource Planning Systems